Last Updated on June 26, 2023 by lindseymahoney

 I am so lucky to have hard-working parents who are always offering to help with our projects.

-We spent our entire Sunday working on this wall and we all had so much fun transforming this 1970s eyesore into a bright fun wall feature.
+We spent our entire Sunday working on the stone fireplace makeover and we all had so much fun transforming this 1970s eyesore into a bright fun wall feature.

 4 | Paint the Stone Fireplace

-We used standard interior latex paint in an eggshell sheen.
-We carried the same color on the walls (Sherwin Williams Eider White) of the room onto the fireplace and applied two coats.
+Using standard interior latex paint in an eggshell sheen, we carried the same color on the walls (Sherwin Williams Eider White) of the room onto the fireplace and applied two coats.

 Painted Stone Fireplace Reveal

-A little paint was all it took to completely transform this space!
-This room is brighter and looks much more modern than the dated rocks on the wall.
+A little bit of paint was all it took to completely transform this space!
+This living room / playroom is brighter and looks much more modern than the dated rocks on the wall.

-If you are considering painting a rock or stone fireplace too, my advice to you is to take that leap of faith!
+If you are considering painting stone on a fireplace fireplace too, my advice to you is to take that leap of faith!
+There will be critics who don’t think it is a good idea to paint a natural stone fireplace, but remember that it is your home and it should reflect your personal style.

 I know it can be a tough decision because painting is so permanent, but if it really will brighten your space, I say go for it.